 First things first, I put together a template for you to get you started on your Year-end Review.

-Yes, the wedding season is now gone and we cannot undo, especially the things that didn’t go so well.
+Yes, the wedding season is now gone (where I am anyways) and we cannot undo it, especially the things that didn’t go so well.
 But do you actually know specifically what didn’t go so well and what actually worked?
 After you pause and take the time to do this, it is then that you can know what you need to improve on or need to double down on for the coming year.
 Otherwise, you will just be going around in circles, as I had for many years!

 There really is no perfect way to do year-end reviews.
 The key is that you do it so that you can gain better insights to map out the coming year and have greater success.
 Here’s how I usually do my end-of-wedding season review, it’s no rocket science, it’s pretty straight forward but it just takes time to reflect, analyze.